EricYJA/CS433.7_Project/README.md

     </tr>
   </table>

-For the negative/positive ratio however, the ratio is unballanced and the negative is the majority.
-As we can see from the picture above.
+For the negative/positive ratio however, the ratio is imbalanced and the negative samples is the majority.
+As we can see from the plot above.

 ---